-The primary market is involved with the issuing of original instruments such as shares, debentures, and other similar instruments.
+The primary market is involved with issuing original instruments such as shares, debentures, and other similar instruments.

-On the other hand, the secondary market is concerned with the sale and exchange of these instruments from one holder to another.
+On the other hand, the secondary market is concerned with selling and exchanging these instruments from one holder to another.
 These financial instruments are also referred to as ‘Securities.’

 Hence, sometimes these markets are collectively known as Security markets or security exchanges.
 Every country has its own security market.